 Knudsen eagerly took on the opportunity to explore these themes as a visiting fellow in Heritage’s B. Kenneth Simon Center for Principles and Politics in 2013, following nearly two years as the think tank’s Grover M. Hermann senior fellow in federal budgetary affairs.

-Previously, as policy director of the Budget Committee from January 1991, Knudsen edited, wrote or co-wrote virtually all the panel’s Republican policy products – from committee reports to appropriations and legislative analyses to economic studies.
-He gained an intimate knowledge of the fiscal and policy elements of key issues such as entitlements, health care, Social Security economic stimulus and deficits and debt, as well as the budget process itself.
+He cultivated his perspective during 20 years on the staff of the Committee on the Budget in the U.S. House of Representatives.
+As the committee’s policy director, Knudsen edited, wrote or co-wrote virtually all the panel’s Republican policy products – from committee reports to appropriations and legislative analyses to economic studies.
+He gained an intimate knowledge of the fiscal and policy elements of key issues such as entitlements, health care, Social Security, economic stimulus and deficits and debt.

 Knudsen, who currently resides in Alexandria, remains an avid reader of philosophy, history and literature.
 He also is a movie and music enthusiast.